-Successful completion of this program satisfies New Hampshire Childcare Bureau of Licensing requirements for certification as a childcare director or teacher.
+Successful completion of this program satisfies partial requirements of the New Hampshire Childcare Bureau of Licensing requirements for certification as a childcare director or teacher.
+Students seeking certification must meet all requirements of the NH Childcare Bureau of Licensing.
 This program also provides an ideal preparation for those students wishing to continue their education on the baccalaureate level.